High-energy Operator Product Expansion at sub-eikonal level: Evaluation of matrix elements

 where the symbol $\ni$ in eq. (\ref{quark-subFij}) means that the terms in the right-hand-side (RHS) are only part of all the terms of the quark propagators; the terms we have left out will not contribute to the calculation of the impact factor for polarized $g_1$ structure function.
+It should be stressed that here we are only concerned with the sub-eikonal correction with only gluon background field.
+Propagator (\ref{quark-subFij}) will be used to calculate the impact factor diagram in Fig. \ref{loif} b.
+To calculate the impact factor diagram in Fig. \ref{loif} b we need the quark propagator with quarks in the background given in eq. (\ref{qprpinquark}).